mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

 Search field: !\[\]\(https:\/\/[^)]+\/([^\/]+)\)
 Replace field: ![](images/\1)
 ```
-Well, it mostly worked.
+Well, it...mostly worked.
 A few finishing touches and we're done.

 ~~1.
 Get the content out of Squarespace (text & images).~~
 ~~2.
 Convert the content into markdown (text & images).~~